How To Survive Being Laid Off This Winter — It's Not Easy, But You're Not Alone

-Throughout the pandemic, losing a job has practically become a shared national trauma.
-Some 40 million Americans lost income at some point or another in 2020, and even though it’s a new year, the waves of layoffs are far from over.
-And there’s a special kind of devastation that comes with finding yourself losing your livelihood at the end of one year and the start of another — a time that’s supposed to be marked with joy and optimism, but that suddenly feels gloomy, and like a black pit of insecurity.
+Throughout the pandemic, losing a job has practically become a shared global trauma.
+Some 40 million Americans lost income at some point or another in 2020, and nearly 9 million Canadians received CERB in 2020 because of lost work due to COVID-19.
+And even though it’s a new year, the waves of layoffs are far from over.
+There’s a special kind of devastation that comes with finding yourself losing your livelihood at the end of one year and the start of another — a time that’s supposed to be marked with joy and optimism, but that suddenly feels gloomy, and like a black pit of insecurity.

 The difficulties that come with being laid off go beyond the financial; it’s not just about the money, or the unshakable anxiety that comes with not knowing how you’re going to pay your bills or eat.
 It’s a loss of self, of routine, of the coworkers you talked to every day.
 So, where do you go from here?
 How do you survive what could be months of being unemployed?